 Today, we consume media and txting passes for talking.
 Today is a time of slogans, not adages.
 But if slogans, in some ways and in part, evolve from adages, can slogans, similarly, be twisted back toward something that functions like an adage or saying?
 Authentic adages (in the sense of from a community, living within a community, and spoken by a community as it talks to itself) cannot be written.
 A written adage, even if the writing implies a spoken inflection, is necessarily nostalgic or ironic or both, and the ironic dynamic is both a matter of content and form.

-Several years back I was listening to a Stephen Bruton’s “Lonesome Blues” on his album Right on Time, and was reminded of Waylon Jennings signing “Are You Sure Hank Done It This Way” with the line “I’ve seen the world with a six-piece band staring at the backside of me.”
+Several years back I was listening to a Stephen Bruton’s “Lonesome Blues” on his album Right on Time, and was reminded of Waylon Jennings singing “Are You Sure Hank Done It This Way” with the line “I’ve seen the world with a six-piece band staring at the backside of me.”
 That was the trigger for the poem “Dr. Twang once had…” (in The Tao of Twang).
-That in turn led to imagining the kinds of adages that might fit his world and the world of those who would come to hear him.[a link to series of slides drawn from “The Sayings & Wisdom of Dr. Twang” and a recording of texts of the slides]
+That in turn led to imagining the kinds of adages that might fit his world and the world of those who would come to hear him: from “The Sayings & Wisdom of Dr. Twang.”

 I could (should?) add that the series of faux Burma Shave jingles gathered by T. Texas Twiddle and now posted elsewhere on this site (click here if you want to check ’em out), are in no way serious (and in some instances not entirely polite):